PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Translations Builder is an external tool developed for Power BI Desktop using C#, .NET 6, and Windows Forms.
-Translations Builder uses an API known as the ***Tabular Object Model (TOM)*** to update datasets that have been opened and are running in Power BI Desktop.
+Translations Builder uses an API known as the ***Tabular Object Model (TOM)*** to update datasets that have been loaded into memory and are running in a session of Power BI Desktop.
 Translations Builder does most of its work by adding and updating the metadata translations associated with datasets objects including tables, columns and measures.
 However, there are several scenarios in which Translations Builder will actually create new tables in a dataset to implement strategies to handle various aspects of building multi-language reports.

-When you open a PBIX project in Power BI Desktop, the dataset definition from inside the PBIX file is loaded into memory in a local session of the Analysis Services engine.
-Translations Builder uses TOM to establish a direct connection to a dataset for the current PBIX project.
+When you open a PBIX project in Power BI Desktop, the dataset defined inside the PBIX file is loaded into memory in a local session of the Analysis Services engine.
+Translations Builder uses TOM to establish a direct connection to the dataset of the current PBIX project.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image13.png"